-- Provide accommodations only to students who are registered with LSS.
+- Provide accommodations only to students who are registered with OAA Services.

 - Use a syllabus disability statement and class announcements to invite students to disclose their needs.
 Learn more about creating an accessible syllabus.

-- Act immediately upon getting a student's request for accommodations by contacting LSS (if unsure about request), by providing the service, or by directing the student to the LSS office for services to be provided by LSS (ie. exam proctoring, eText, other).
+- Act immediately upon getting a student's request for accommodations by contacting OAA Services (if unsure about request), by providing the service, or by directing the student to OAA Services for services to be provided by OAA (ie. exam proctoring, eText, other).